 Looking to start buying and reselling goods for profit?
 Maybe you’re already making money and are looking to scale up?
-If you’re new to the online arbitrage game, you might be wondering “which is better: Amazon FBA or eBay?”
+If you’re new to the online arbitrage game, you might be wondering “eBay vs Amazon – which is right for me?”

 To start, let’s take a look at the major differences between two of the world’s biggest online marketplaces:

 - eBay is one of the most venerable marketplaces on the Internet.
 Sellers list items, customers buy or bid on those items, and the seller handles fulfillment (storage, shipping, returns, etc.) eBay used to specialize in auctions, but fixed-price listings have become more and more common.

 - Amazon FBA, or Fulfillment by Amazon, is a service where you send your goods to Amazon’s warehouses to be stored.
 You list the items, the end customer makes the purchase, and Amazon handles all aspects of fulfillment.
 Amazon FBA is different from Amazon Marketplace, which allows third-party sellers to list items, but requires them to fulfill orders themselves.

 From an end buyer’s perspective, each site has its advantages.
 Items listed through FBA can qualify for free two-day shipping via Amazon Prime, while eBay customers may form ongoing relationships with sellers of unique products.
 But, what are the advantages of each platform from a seller’s perspective?

 Selling through eBay requires you fulfill orders yourself.
 This may increase your profit margin, but you are responsible for storage and shipping.
 That means finding (and paying for) a place to store your goods while you wait for a sale.
 Whether or not that’s an issue depends on what and how much you’re selling.